larseggert/bcp45bis/draft-eggert-bcp45bis.md

 The IETF discussion list is meant for discussions for which a more appropriate list does not exist, such as discussions that do not fall within the scope of any working group, area, or other established list.
-When discussions are started on the IETF discussion list for which such a venue does exist, they should be continued at that other venue as soon as this is pointed out.
+When there is an existing venue for discussion, this should be noted and discussion should be moved there.

 When no dedicated mailing list exists for a topic, it may be preferable to request that one be created {{NON-WG-LISTS}} rather than discuss it on